 - The inventory management system has the important feature of alerts and notifications to deal with situations whenever inventory falls below or above the pre-configured level;

 - A supply management system assists hospitals in reducing expenditure and in keeping the budget in structure.
 It also involves the procurement of resources, management of supplies, delivery of goods, and services to providers as well as patients;

 - For effective and accurate tracking and management of assets, utilization of Barcodes, RFID tags, NFC tags with unique identification numbers are widely prevalent these days;

-- The doctors, nurses and paramedical staff can scan Barcode tags with scanning devices or smartphones to store required data.
+- The doctors, nurses, and paramedical staff can scan Barcode tags with scanning devices or smartphones to store required data.
 This data gets transferred simultaneously to the database through an automated management system to ensure accurate reporting;

 - Healthcare providers are greatly helped with the tagging of medical equipment for their effective usage.
-Asset tags with Barcode labels help reduce inventory costs and enhance staff productivity through streamlined check-in and check-out processes;
+Asset tagging with Barcode labels help reduce inventory costs and enhance staff productivity through streamlined check-in and check-out processes;

 - Healthcare companies have invested heavily in costly and hi-tech equipment to meet the demands of patient care and treatment.
 Hence, there is always the need for regular maintenance of such equipment for their long-term functionality and operational effectiveness.

 The healthcare industry needs to implement an asset management system and maintain accurate stock levels of medical supplies and equipment for customary or pandemic-like emergency situations.
 This will ensure that patients will not suffer from inefficient medical services.

 In the absence of proper inventory control, the organization is not able to keep accurate and real-time data of supplies and equipment, especially when these have been used up and need to be re-ordered.